luigiselmi/C-/c/sp/random_walk.md

 which we have the data.

 ## Lattice gas
+Our aim is to compute the mass diffusivity, or diffusion coefficient, of a system of N particles on a square lattice by performing some simulations using the C code.
+We define the variables that will be used in the simulations.
+- $ρ$

+## Credits
-Credit: Barone et al. - Scientific Programming, https://chimera.roma1.infn.it/SPENG/
+Barone et al. - Scientific Programming, https://chimera.roma1.infn.it/SPENG/